HorizenOfficial/eon/doc/nativesc/contracts/McAddrOwnership.md

           function removeKeysOwnership(bytes3 mcAddrBytes1, bytes32 mcAddrBytes2) external returns (bytes32);

      Remove an association between the EON address that invoked the method and the specified mainchain address.
-     Mainchain address is split in 2 parameters, being long more than 32bytes.
+     Mainchain address is split in 2 parameters, being longer more than 32 bytes.
      In case of success, the returned value is the id of the  ownership record removed.